Two months after she moved in, Leaf still wakes aware that she’s in a dead girl’s bed, in a dead girl’s room, in a dead

 Sudden cold spreads through Leaf’s veins as she stares back at him, hardly believing what she heard.
 War.
 An ugly word, where she’s from, divisive and often taboo in polite company.
 Her grandpa in particular spoke of those times with a venom she never heard about any other topic.
 He’d lost friends in it, spoke out against it at the time and was shunned by the whole Unovan government and League while it was going on.
 Almost left the region, according to Leaf’s mom, who never spoke much about those days other than when she taught Leaf about it in her history lessons.
 It’s a scab on the region’s legacy, not quite old enough to become a scar, still itching and bleeding out occasional silence and harsh words between friends and family and neighbors who hold opposite views of it.

 “Kanto is preparing for war?” she whispers, and her first thought, which she would later spend a restless hour in bed reflecting on, is of how fast she can leave the region.

 Blue shakes his head, and the relief warms her as much as her tea.
 “Nothing specific.
 Surge is just sure that war is coming, one way or another, and wants to prepare people.”

 Leaf’s brow is furrowed.
 “And… what do you guys think?”
 She looks at Glen and MG in particular, the other non-Kanto natives.

 Glen rubs his face, sighing.
-“It seems crazy.”
+“It’s hard to imagine.”